 Heads?
 Go east down river toward Cotton Tree and the expansive lagoon at the river mouth.
 Check out Chambers Island on the way and make sure you do a hot lap around Channel Island and Goat Island.
 You know you want to.
 Or tails?
 Make the journey upriver and weave your way through the twists and turns of the river all the way to Dunethin Rock.
 Extra points if you can spot Mount Coolum and Mount Ninderry along the way.

-Tip: The river can be a bit shallow at times, particularly at low tide, so make sure you check the tide times before venturing out.
+Pro tip: The river can be a bit shallow at times, particularly at low tide, so make sure you check the tide times before venturing out.
+Always look for the channel markers but still keep an eye out as shifting sand can mean that these aren’t always accurate.

 If white sandy beaches and sparkling turquoise water is your thing, the Noosa River is a spectacular place to get your jet ski wet and have some fun.
 The four-kilometre stretch of water from the Noosa Spit up river to the Noosa Yacht and Rowing Club is yours to explore.
 You won’t be disappointed.
 Tip: The river does get very busy, especially on weekends, so that means the boat ramps can get a little hectic.
 To avoid the crowds, make sure you’re there ready to launch before 8am.